ozoneplatform/ozp-webtop/README.md

  - `grunt serve` - brings up a live preview of the webtop
  - `grunt build` - executes unit tests
+ - `grunt gh-pages` - run after a `grunt build` to publish the build files to [gh-pages](http://ozone-development.github.io/ozp-webtop/)

 Run `grunt -h` for a full list of Grunt tasks.

 ## Development Notes